ido106/Arkanoid-Game/README.md

 Each level has its own unique difficulty, arrangement of blocks, background, paddle size and speed, balls size, balls speed, balls amount and more.

 ### Gaining points
 With every block you destroy, you gain 5 points.
-When all the blocks on the playground are destroyed, you gain another 100 points and also move to the next level.
+When all the blocks on the playground are destroyed, you gain another 100 points and also pass to the next level.
 If you managed to pass all four levels, you won.
 If all the balls managed to slip to the bottom of the playground, you lost.
 Either way, your final score is shown on the screen.

 ### Controlling the game